JaimeStill/cipher-hub/spec.md

 ---

+> **Implementation Reference**: For detailed implementation patterns, code examples, and development standards,
+> refer to [`style-guide.md`](./style-guide.md) which serves as the authoritative implementation reference.
+> This specification focuses on high-level architecture and capabilities.

+---

-*Technical Specification Version: 1.2*
+*Technical Specification Version: 1.5*
 *Last Updated: Current Session*
-*Status: Foundation Complete, HTTP Infrastructure In Progress*
+*Status: Phase 1 Foundation Complete, Phase 2.1 HTTP Infrastructure In Progress*